 - Comprehensive coverage of cognitive, psychomotor, and behavioral learning disciplines.

 - Practical nurse skills and responsibilities, including patient care, assist with patient education, managing team nursing care delivery, and the supervision of unlicensed assistive personnel.

 - Problem solving and critical thinking skills, with a focus on legal, ethical, moral, and cultural issues in current healthcare environment.

 - Students will be placed in a variety of clinical settings throughout their academic program, which will provide them with a range of experiences in diverse populations, organizations, and agencies.

-- Students who successfully complete this program will receive a certificate in Practical Nursing and be eligible to sit for the NCLEX-PN exam.
+- Students who successfully complete this program will receive a Practical Nurse certificate and be eligible to sit for the NCLEX-PN exam.
 Upon successfully passing the NCLEX-PN exam, they may become licensed as a Practical Nurse.
 Licensure as a Practical Nurse is required for employment by the State of Michigan.

-Do you want to learn more about the Practical Nursing program at Dorsey Schools?
+Do you want to learn more about the Practical Nurse program at Dorsey Schools?
 You can request info online or give us a call at 888-422-1188.